RadicalRohit/RadicalRohit/README.md

    2. Colaborate with Printer
    3. Get Delivered at your doorstep.

-4. 🐕 **[Findoma.in](https://www.findoma.in/)** is a domain registrar.
+4. 🐕 **[Findoma.in](https://www.findoma.in/)** is a domain registrar website.
 It allows users to register domains and manage their DNS records.

 5. 🗺 **[Extended Maps](https://www.instagram.com/extendedmaps/)** is an Instagram page that I created to share my passion for maps and data visualization.
 I post maps and data visualizations that I find interesting, and I also create my own maps and data visualizations.

 6. 🧮 **[MathBoard]()** is an iOS  calculator keyboard app.
 The problem of app switching between texting and calculating has been solved with MathBoard App.
 An iOS keyboard interface has been designed to calculate while texting.

 7. 🚖 **Safar Car Rental** is a peer 2 peer cab/taxi booking network.
-***Features***
-   -  Peer 2 Peer Cab Service Network
-   -  Ai language model integration for multiple platforms (Whatsapp, Telegram, Email)
+Powered by Ai language model integrations

 8. **[Rolling Rockets](http://www.rollingrockets.space)** is a weed accessories artistic e-commerce website.
 Improve rolling paper packaging design that helped company in saving ~40% in manufacturing cost.